mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 ### My son can nap while I work

-My son sleeps for longer stretches when someone is holding him or he's in a chest carrier, so I typically work for an hour or two per day with him on my chest, and it gives my wife a break because she knows he'll be asleep for two to three hours.
+My son sleeps for longer stretches when someone is holding him or he's in a chest carrier, so I typically work for one to three hours per day with him on my chest.
+It gives my wife a break because it's a multi-hour stretch where she has time to herself.

 ### I have guaranteed work time

-One of the challenges of finding time to work was that I find it difficult to work on an inconsistent schedule.
-I was getting time to work, when my wife had our son or when he was napping on my chest, but it's time that I know can be interrupted suddenly, which makes it harder to focus.
+I find it difficult to work on an inconsistent schedule.
+Even though there's lots of time when my wife is caring for our son or he's asleep on my chest, knowing that my wife or son might suddenly need me makes it harder for me to focus.

-My wife offered to give me a guaranteed 90-minute block of focus time each day, so I know that I'll have a solid block of time to work.
+My wife offered to give me a guaranteed 90-minute block of focus time each day, which has helped with focus.
+It's also good to know that I have it each day, so I can reserve certain high-focus tasks for that time block.

 ## Am I over-investing in blog posts?

-I used to have a bad habit of feeling like once I learned something difficult, I absolutely had to write a blog post explaining it.
-I tried to polish every post to the best they could be, even if the audience for the article was tiny or if I had no way of reaching readers.
+I used to have a bad habit where every time I learned something difficult, I felt like I absolutely had to write a blog post explaining it.

+I tried to polish every post to the best it could be, even if the audience for the article was tiny or if I had no way of reaching readers.
 Previous examples include ["Hiring Content Writers: A Guide for Small Businesses"](/hiring-content-writers/) (there's an audience, but I don't have a good way of reaching them) and ["Retrofitting Apps for Cloud Storage with Zero Code Changes"](/retrofit-docker-gcs/) (very niche and not interesting outside of my strange use-case).

-I've spoken to readers who are glad that I've written those articles, but I also have to consider the opportunity cost.
+I've spoken to readers who appreciated those articles, but I also have to consider the opportunity cost.
 In the time I spent writing them, was there another article that would have reached more readers or provided more value in aggregate?

 I've since become more strategic in my posts.
 If I don't think an article can reach a critical mass of readers, I either don't write it or I write a quick 'n dirty version in my ["Notes" section](/notes/).

 ### ["Using Nix to Fuzz Test a PDF Parser"](/nix-fuzz-testing-1/)

-I feel a bit conflicted about how much time I invested into this post.
+I feel conflicted about how much time I invested into this post.

 Writing the article taught me a lot about Nix and fuzz testing, but it took me longer than I expected.
 At first, I thought, "Oh, I can do a quick writeup in a few hours," but I ended up spending 20+ hours on it.

-It's also discouraging to write software tutorials in an age of LLMs.
+It's also discouraging to write software tutorials in the age of LLMs.
 Up until a few years ago, there was a long-term return on tutorials, as people would discover them through web searches later.
-These days, if I write a niche tutorial, I think LLMs will just steal whatever I write, and the reader will have no idea it came from me.
+These days, if I write a niche tutorial, LLMs will just steal whatever I write, and the reader will have no idea it came from me.

 ### ["Lessons from my First Exit"](/lessons-from-my-first-exit/)

 I knew from the start that this was a risky post because it has a few things working against it:

 - It's about nitty-gritty details of selling a business, which 99% of my readers have no plans to do.
-  - My previous post about the sale got traction, but that was a story, so readers could enjoy the story of it even if they weren't interested in doing it themselves.
+  - My previous post about the sale got traction, but that was a story, so readers could enjoy the ride even if they weren't interested in doing it themselves.
 - It's super long.
-  - I aim for each blog posts to be about a 10-minute read, and that one is an estimated 33-minute read.
+  - I aim for each blog posts to be about 10 minutes of reading time, and that one is an estimated 33-minute read.
-- The only channel social media channel where it had a decent shot is Hacker News.
+- The only channel social media channel where it had a decent shot was Hacker News.

 I submitted it to Hacker News, but it didn't make the front page at all.

 I think it still has a decent shot of getting traction on Hacker News, but even it flops entirely, I'm still happy about writing it.
-It helped me think through the acquisition for myself, and it will be a useful reference if I ever sell another business in the future.
-I have gotten positive feedback about it from founders who have been through an acquisition or are thinking about it.
+It helped me think through the acquisition for myself, and it will be a useful reference if I ever sell another business.
+I've gotten positive feedback about it from founders who have been through an acquisition or are thinking about it.

 ## And suddenly, those posts got traction

 After I wrote the above, I realized that [Hackaday wrote about my Nix fuzzing tutorial](https://hackaday.com/2024/11/09/nix-automated-fuzz-testing-finds-bug-in-pdf-parser/), which is validating.

-And then the day after I wrote the section about "Lessons from my First Exit" flopping, it was submitted again by a reader and [reached #2](https://hnrankings.info/42133864/) and [generated a good discussion](https://news.ycombinator.com/item?id=42133864).
+And then the day after I wrote the section about "Lessons from my First Exit" flopping, a reader submitted it to Hacker News again, and [it reached #2](https://news.ycombinator.com/item?id=42133864).

 Still, I think my initial analysis was correct.
 I overinvested in the fuzzing post and invested the right amount into the one about selling TinyPilot.

 ## Implementing major features through stacked diffs

-For the past few weeks, I've spent most of my hobby programming time on [ScreenJournal](https://github.com/mtlynch/screenjournal), my TV and movie review app.
+For the past few weeks, I've spent most of my hobby programming time on [ScreenJournal](https://github.com/mtlynch/screenjournal), my TV and movie review web app.
 The idea of it is like letterboxd or Goodreads, but the reviews are only visible to your friends, and the code is open-source.

 <figure class="img">
 <img class="img-border" src="https://raw.githubusercontent.com/mtlynch/screenjournal/refs/heads/master/docs/assets/screenjournal-demo.webp" alt="Animated demo of a user reviewing Weird: The Al Yankovic Story on ScreenJournal>
-<figcaption><p><a href="https://github.com/mtlynch/screenjournal">ScreenJournal</a>, my open-source TV and movie review app</p></figcaption>
+<figcaption><p><a href="https://github.com/mtlynch/screenjournal">ScreenJournal</a>, my open-source TV and movie review web app</p></figcaption>
 </figure>

 I always wanted ScreenJournal to support both movies and TV shows, but I implemented movies first because they were simpler.
 I intentionally didn't generalize the code to support TV shows.
 I didn't know if it would ever happen, so I wanted to optimize for the functionality that was there.

-In October, I added support TV show reviews, so I had to make a lot of changes to the codebase where I assumed the user would always be reviewing a movie.
+In October, I added support for reviewing TV show, so I had to correct a lot of assumptions in the codebase about the reviews always being of movies.

 The [full change](https://github.com/mtlynch/screenjournal/pull/359) ended up hitting 2k lines of code, which is a bit unwieldy to understand in a single changelist.
 I'm using the term "changelist," but I'm talking about something like a pull request in Github terms or a merge request in Gitlab terms.